Pressing Against Looking, 2019

 The photographs mark Gina Osterloh’s return to incorporating her own body, performing for the camera, activating large scale monochrome paper room environments.
 In the photographs, long poles press against the artist’s eyes, and in a portrait titled "Obliterate," the artist appears facing forward in classical Rembrandt lighting, her skin masked in black tape– amplifying notions of pressure, and the pleasure and pain of looking, through formal and performative elements.
 The photographs directly activate the physical and psychological sites of the eyes and face, as zones holding a tremendous amount of pressure– the conceptual pressure of the self being compressed into the photographic frame– which in turn is a site of cultural pressure– as the act of looking presses a body into a paradigm of social constructs such as race and gender.

-Support for Pressing Against Looking and other works at Higher Pictures Generation was made possible by generous support from The Women's Place, Critical Difference for Women Grant, The Ohio State University.
-Photo documentation of gallery solo exhibition by Dario Lasagni.
+Support for Pressing Against Looking and other works for Osterloh's solo exhibition at Higher Pictures Generation was made possible by generous support from The Women's Place, Critical Difference for Women Grant from The Ohio State University.
+Photo documentation of framed work by Dario Lasagni, New York.